wangkuiyi/goplus/README.md

 ### Rational number: bigint, bigrat, bigfloat

-We introduce rational number as native Go+ types.
-We use -r suffix as a rational constant.
+We introduce rational numbers as native Go+ types.
+We use `r` suffix as a rational constant.
 For example, (1r << 200) means a big int whose value is equal to 2<sup>200</sup>.
 And 4/5r means the rational constant 4/5.

 ```go
 a := 1r << 65   // bigint, large than int64